-Who here also love fonts?
-I love fonts like a cat lady loves cats.
-I tend to be fairly minimalistic in most areas of my life, but the font folder on my computer suggests otherwise—1284 fonts.
+Who also love fonts?
+I love new fonts like a cat lady loves getting new cats.
+I tend to be fairly minimalistic in most areas of my life, but the font folder on my computer suggests otherwise—1571 fonts.

 That’s not crazy, right?
 Tell me I’m not crazy.

 One of the reasons I love fonts so much is that my hand-lettering game isn’t all that great.
-I’m working on it and I’m learning more and more every day, but it’s so much easier to be able to grab a font and put it right into one of my projects.
+I’m working on it and I’m learning more and more every day, but it’s so much easier to be able to download fonts and put them right into one of my projects.
 Script fonts, block fonts, quirky fonts—I love and use them all!

 Today we’re going to talk about how to use your own fonts in Cricut Design Space.
 Cricut Design Space has a ton of Cricut fonts, but often you may want to use your own fonts (called “System Fonts” in Cricut Design Space).
-Let’s check out how to do it.
+If you have other questions about Cricut fonts, check out these posts:

 Where to Find Fonts to Use On Your Cricut

-Now I almost exclusively purchase my fonts.
+Now I almost exclusively purchase commercial use fonts.
 First of all, I believe font designers deserve to be paid for their work.
 Second, I like purchasing my fonts when I know they have a commercial license attached—that way I can use them in my own files and not have to worry about breaking any licensing agreements.
-My favorite place to purchase fonts is from FontBundles.net.
-The have enormous font bundles every month or so that are at hugely discounted prices.
-The current Fantastic Fonts II bundle costs just $19 and you get $315 worth of fonts!
-40 fonts from 20 different font families.
-And all of the have commercial license attached, so I can use them in my design work for sale!
-My favorites in this bundle for Cricut designs are Gorgeous, History, and Bold Brush, though almost all of them will cut perfectly on your machine.

-I also love professionally designed fonts like those found at FontBundles.net because they are better designed and they often come with alternate characters (also called stylistic alternates, glyphs or in some cases, ligatures).
+I also love professionally designed fonts because they are better designed and they often come with alternate characters (also called stylistic alternates, glyphs or in some cases, ligatures).
 For instance, there may be three different styles of the capital A, or several styles of a double “tt,” or a bunch of swashes that you can use to customize your projects even more.
-You can learn more about using alternate characters in Cricut Design Space in an upcoming post!
+Learn more about using alternate characters in Cricut Design Space!